What is Grace?

 Grace = Unmerited Favor

 I have pondered long and hard to find the best way to understand and describe what the phrase “unmerited favor” means in this context.
-Then one day, a friend said this to me, “I’m not Christian.
+Then one day, a friend said this to me.
+“I’m not Christian.
 No god to adore, no god I adore.”
 The first thing that came to my mind was, “God would say and is saying to her”, “I adore you!
 You don’t think I exist.
-You think that you are the reason all of this is here and yet, I’m the one who made this for you and put you here.
-In spite of your declaration that I do not exist I am drawing you to myself.”
-In spite of my ego standing in defiance in the face of the King of Kings, The Great I Am, His response is to call us all the more.
-As I have studied the Bible looking at the places the word “xaris” is used, I find this definition holds true to this image.
-A good test of our understanding of any biblical word is top make sure it applies in all of the places it is used in the scriptures.
-If what you believe the word “faith” to be, does not pass the test in every biblical mention, then you need to dig deeper.
+You think you are the reason all of this is here and yet, I’m the one who made this for you and put you here.
+Despite of your declaration that I do not exist, I am drawing you to myself.”
+Despite my ego standing in defiance in the face of the King of Kings, The Great I Am, His response is to call us all the more.
+As I have studied the Bible looking at the places the word “xaris” is used, this definition holds true to this image.
+A good test of our understanding of any biblical word is to make sure it applies in all of the places it is used in the scriptures.
+If what you believe the word “faith” to be does not pass the test in every biblical mention, then you need to dig deeper.

 When you contrast “xaris-grace” with the way we regularly employ it, the paradigm shift comes into crystal clear focus.
 The confusion and error this has caused is beyond detrimental as we try to walk daily to live and grow in our relationship with our heavenly Father.